anmavrid/smart-contracts/README.md

 ## What is FSolidM?
 The adoption of blockchain-based distributed computation platforms is growing fast.
 Some of these platforms, such as Ethereum, provide support for implementing smart contracts, which are envisioned to have novel applications in a broad range of areas, including finance and Internet-of-Things.
 However, a significant number of smart contracts deployed in practice suffer from security vulnerabilities, which enable malicious users to steal assets from a contract or to cause damage.
 Vulnerabilities present a serious issue since contracts may handle financial assets of considerable value, and contract bugs are non-fixable by design.

 To help developers create more secure smart contracts, we introduce FSolidM, a framework rooted in rigorous semantics for designing contracts as Finite State Machines (FSM).
-We present a design studio for creating FSM on an easy-to-use graphical interface and for automatically generating Ethereum contracts.
+We present a design studio for creating FSMs on an easy-to-use graphical interface and for automatically generating Ethereum contracts.
 We have integrated in FSolidM a set of design patterns, which we implement as plugins that developers can easily add to their contracts to enhance security and functionality.

 ## How to install FSolidM?
 First, install the following: